People

 Trish received her BSc (hon) and MSc in Zoology from the University of British Columbia and her PhD in Biology from Stanford University at Hopkins Marine Station.
 She then took up a position as an assistant professor in the Department of Biology at the University of Waterloo, moving to the Department of Zoology at UBC in 2001, where she is now a Full Professor.
 She is a Fellow of the Royal Society of Canada.
 Her work has been recognized by the American Fisheries Society with an Award of Excellence in fish physiology (2016).
 She is a past president of the Canadian Society of Zoologists and an editor with the Journal of Experimental Biology.

-Madison Earhart, PhD Candidate
+Madison Earhart, PostDoctoral Researcher

-BSc: MSState, MSc: U Manitoba
+BSc: MSState, MSc: U Manitoba, PhD: UBC

 Twitter Instagram Google Scholar Page